|Home | Parent||← Go →||Prior | Next|

-The Revert command is now superfluous in most cases, because current versions of BookMacster are constantly watching open .bmco files and immediately read in any changes they see, and of course Workers must always load the Collection file from the disk when they begin because they are transient creatures.
+The Revert command is now superfluous in most cases, because current versions of BookMacster are constantly watching open .bmco files and immediately read in any changes they see.
 This command is kept for compatibility.

 When you select an Import or Export command, the next detail column offers a popup menu in which you select what to do if a web browser which is involved is running, and will not allow BookMacster to read or write its bookmarks as required.

 Cancel.
 The commands (sorting, whatever) will not be performed.
-The Agent will try to run the commands again at the next scheduled time.
+The Syncer will try to run the commands again at the next scheduled time.

 Quit.
 The browser will be asked to Quit.
 Normally, it will quit.
 But there are many circumstances under which a browser could refuse to quit.
 One example is if you have set in the browser’s preferences an option to “ask you” if windows or tabs should be closed.
 It will display a dialog.
 Another example, unexpected, is if the browser has recently been launched and is displaying a “Update is available, do you want me to install it now” message.
 Finally, if you start to enter data into a web form, most browsers will display a dialog warning you that the data you have entered will be lost.
 In any of these cases, if you are not there to dismiss the dialog, the browser will refuse to quit.